 Moreover, consumers have to buy somewhere.
 That made McDonald's

 Recessions develop over time.
 There is no set formula that reveals to us when a recession begins and when it ends.
 Even though some have said that the recession is over, others think we're still in it and could see things get worse before they get better.
 Yet as those on the sidelines know all too well now, waiting for the "end" will often lead to waiting until it's too late and missing out on a great buying opportunity.
 So the key, again, is to buy quality issues for cheap and be patient.

 Invest in the company first, not the market cycle.

 It's not the end of the world

 What's most important about recessions is at some point, they cease and things pick up.
 You'd never guess that during a recession -- there's too much noise pronouncing doom and gloom.

 But the facts speak for themselves.
 Not only do they end, but investors who exhibit patience are rewarded in the following year.
-Those who wait it out on the sidelines -- until the headlines provide a cheery consensus -- later come to realize that they joined the party shortly before midnight.
+Those who wait it out on the sidelines -- until the headlines provide a cheery consensus -- later come to realize that they've missed a whole lot of the party.

 Do you think you're a smart investor?
 Read why Anand Chokkavelu thinks you might be too smart to get rich.

 This article, written by Sham Gad, was originally published on Feb.
 6, 2008.
 It has been updated by Dan Caplinger, who doesn't own shares of the companies mentioned.
 Coach is a Motley Fool Stock Advisor recommendation.
 Johnson & Johnson and Kimberly-Clark are Motley Fool Income Investor recommendations.
 Try any of our Foolish newsletters today, free for 30 days.
 The Fool has a disclosure policy.